The Department is equipped with several options for elemental analysis of samples.

 Agilent 5100 ICP-OES

-This instrument is currently located in cTAP B03 Instrument Room and will be added to the booking timetable shortly.
+This instrument is currently located in cTAP B03 Instrument Room and can be booked here.

 Inductively coupled plasma optical emission spectroscopy (ICP-OES) is one of the most widely used techniques for monitoring metals content due to its inherent robustness and ease-of-use.